sanity-io/sanity-plugin-content-calendar/README.md

 > Note: the type.field option signals when this post should be scheduled to release, this requires us to add a "date" or "datetime" field to the document you want to enable
 > scheduling for.

+`hideWarnings` may be useful if your Publishing method does not involve scheduling a specific Document Revision.
+By default Warnings will show if a Document has been edited after it was originally Scheduled – and before it has been Published.

 ### Installing with other custom document actions